 The Mini Roulette Online Breakdown

 This is a roulette guide for one of the rarest forms of online roulette that you can find: Mini roulette.
-This style of the game is based on the numbers 0-12 instead of 0-36, and it has a much smaller, cleaner play area that a lot of players are fond of.
+This style of the game, as opposed to other types of roulette, is based on the numbers 0-12 instead of 0-36, and it has a much smaller, cleaner play area that a lot of players are fond of.
 The simplified layout has a grid of four rows of three numbers apiece, but you still have all of the usual outside bets that you might expect.

 With that having been said this version of real money roulette focuses more on the inside bets, and we're going to break down everything you need to know about them to have all of your options in front of you.